shoebsmk/Flutter-chat-claude/chat_app/README.md

    - This also creates the `profile-pictures` storage bucket with proper policies

 5. **AI Command Feature Setup (Optional):**

+   The AI command feature supports multiple providers (OpenAI and Gemini) with automatic fallback.

+   **Option 1: Using OpenAI (Default)**
+   - Get an OpenAI API key from https://platform.openai.com/api-keys
+   - Set the API key in Supabase:
+     - Go to Project Settings → Edge Functions → Secrets
+     - Add `ChatApp` with your OpenAI API key value

+   **Option 2: Using Gemini**
    - Get a Gemini API key from https://aistudio.google.com/app/apikey
    - Set the API key in Supabase:
      - Go to Project Settings → Edge Functions → Secrets
      - Add `GEMINI_API_KEY` with your API key value
+     - Add `AI_PROVIDER=gemini` to use Gemini as the primary provider

+   **Option 3: Configure Both Providers (Recommended)**
+   - Set up both providers for automatic fallback:
+     - Add `ChatApp` with your OpenAI API key
+     - Add `GEMINI_API_KEY` with your Gemini API key
+     - Add `AI_PROVIDER=openai` (or `gemini`) for primary provider
+     - Add `AI_FALLBACK_PROVIDER=gemini` (or `openai`) for fallback

-   - Deploy the Edge Function:
+   **Deploy the Edge Function:**
    - Using CLI: `supabase functions deploy extract-message-intent`
    - Or via Dashboard: Edge Functions → Deploy new function
    - See `DEPLOYMENT_GUIDE.md` and `supabase/functions/extract-message-intent/README.md` for details

 #### Optional: Enable RLS for `public.users`